 The Treasurer, in order to maximize yields from the County’s portfolio, may consolidate cash balances from all funds for investment purposes, and will allocate investment earnings in accordance with applicable regulations, County policies, and in accordance with existing agreements with investment pool participants.
 The Treasurer shall invest only in those instruments authorized by Nevada Revised Statute 355.170 and 355.
 171. Investment vehicles which are new to the market must be approved by the Nevada State Legislature and the County Investment Committee before committing County funds to them.

 The Treasurer shall develop and maintain an Investment Management Plan adopted by the Investment Committee, which addresses the County’s administration of its portfolio including investment strategies, benchmarks, practices, and procedures.
-The investment portfolio of Washoe County shall be designed to attain a market-average rate of return throughout budgetary and economic cycles, taking into account the investment risk constraints and the cash flow characteristics of the portfolio.
+The investment portfolio of Washoe County shall be designed to attain a market-average rate of return throughout budgetary and economic cycles, considering the investment risk constraints and the cash flow characteristics of the portfolio.

 The County Treasurer, with concurrence from the Investment Committee, establishes and maintains procedures for the operation of the investment program consistent with this investment policy.
 Procedures are established to include safekeeping, master repurchase agreements, wire transfer agreements, collateral/depository agreements and banking service contracts.
 Such procedures include explicit delegation of authority to persons responsible for investment transactions.
 No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established.